 Duration.
 The AFSNCOA program is delivered in 25 academic days.
 There are 6 classes each year with approximately 300 students in each class.

 Eligibility.
 SNCOs from the total force, active-duty Air Force, active-duty Space Force, selected Air Force Reserve (AFRES), and Air National Guard (ANG) may attend the resident AFSNCOA.
 Selected Army, Navy, Marine Corps, Coast Guard, and international military personnel also attend on a limited basis.
 Active-duty Air and Space Force personnel must have at least one year of retainability following graduation.
 The Air Force Military Personnel Center (AFPC) identifies and notifies active-duty Air Force students for program attendance.
 Potential Air Force personnel should go through their base training manager for all questions regarding attendance, waivers and class dates.
 All students must meet their respective service standards.

-Reference AFI 36-2656, Developmental Education, for Active Duty Air Force, Air National Guard, and Air Force Reserve scheduling information.
+Reference AFI 36-2670, Total Force Development, for Active Duty Air Force, Air National Guard, and Air Force Reserve scheduling information.

 Sister service members interested in attending should contact the following POC's:

 US Navy: NCC Triston Thomas, AFSNCOA Coordinator (firstname.lastname@example.org)

 US Marine Corps: GySgt David Spurling, Deputy Director Senior Enlisted Academy (email@example.com)

 US Army: MSG Yairick McFadden, Executive Officer, The NCO Leadership Center of Excellence (firstname.lastname@example.org)